-We expect the Facilitator to commit a regular volunteer schedule within a three-month term to facilitate these English learner conversation groups.
+We expect the Facilitator to commit to a regular volunteer schedule within a three-month term to facilitate these English learner conversation groups.
 During the sessions, you will:

 - Encourage participants to practise speaking English

 - Manage dialogues and keep the conversation flowing

 - Ensure an environment which is safe and organized for sharing and communicating

 - Share insights into Canadian culture.

 Document translation is one of the first steps in a new immigrant’s settlement and a refugee’s resettlement.
 By translating a document, you are making the start of the settlement or resettlement journey smoother.
 The volunteer schedule for this position is very flexible, and you can work from home.
 As a translator, you must be fluent in source and target languages, have excellent writing and editing skills, be proficient at Microsoft Word, and deliver translation upon the agreed deadline.
 We provide you with free training to help you start, and we support you when you are translating a document.
 Professional experience as a translator is an asset.

 A Tutor and Mentor supports young newcomers to: